Why You Need to Quit Energy Drinks and 4 Healthier Alternatives

 "It is important to keep in mind that the FDA does not regulate supplements, including energy drinks," Dr. Miskovsky says.
 "There is no required testing or approval to sell, and there are no provisions for safety or effectiveness."

-Dr. Miskovsky lists an alarming number of dangerous potential side effects of energy drinks that contain stimulants: dehydration, high heart rate or palpitations, trouble sleeping, anxiety, tremors, mood changes, hallucinations, stroke, heart attack and even sudden death in certain people with underlying heart conditions.
+Energy drinks that contain stimulants have an alarming number of dangerous potential side effects: dehydration, high heart rate or palpitations, trouble sleeping, anxiety, tremors, mood changes, hallucinations, stroke, heart attack and even sudden death in certain people with underlying heart conditions, Dr. Miskovsky says.

 A boost of energy doesn't have to come in a bottle.
-Ditch these products and try these safer alternatives to energy drinks.
+Ditch these products and try these options.